carlosjasso/mad-coders/README.md

-# nst-mad-coders-docs
+# Mad Coders

-This project holds the static site generator tool used to render the NST CoE Mad Coders documents.
+This project holds the documents and tools needed to generate the Mad Coders website.

 ## 🛠 Tools information